Seckford Trust

 The Seckford Trust (or Seckford Foundation) is a charitable trust founded in the 16th century by Thomas Seckford that remains active to this day.
 The trust is based in and operates in the area of Woodbridge, Suffolk.

-The trust operates the Woodbridge School, a co-educational boarding school founded in 1577 with 725 students of ages four through eighteen.
+The trust operates Woodbridge School, a co-educational boarding school founded in 1577 with 725 students of ages four through eighteen.

-It also operates Seckford Almshouses, the Deben Family Centre, and other facilities, and gives grants to needy individuals and deserving organizations.
+It also operates the Seckford Almshouses, the Deben Family Centre, and other facilities, and gives grants to needy individuals and deserving organizations.

 In 2006, it opened a theatre within the grounds of Woodbridge school, called the Seckford Theatre.